Wydzials/AlPaczka/README.md

 ## General info
 Flask web application for modern package delivery system.

-## P3 setup (in development)
+## P3 setup
 ### A) Heroku (recommended)
-This application is deployed on Heroku: https://alpaczka-dev.herokuapp.com/.
+This application is deployed on Heroku: https://alpaczka-p3.herokuapp.com/.

 You can run the command line app for couriers and connect with API on Heroku using bash script:
 ```bash